-Recently after church I was chatting with a new mum whose baby daughter I had delivered eight days earlier and I was very pleased to see she had her baby in a protective sling.
+Recently after church, I was chatting with a new mum whose baby daughter I had delivered eight days earlier and I was very pleased to see she had her baby in a protective sling.
 Not only was this very convenient for her and took up minimal space in the car (c.f. a pram), but also the sling facilitated her giving her baby instant attention as needed, was very comfortable for her and baby, was a comforting position for her baby, and made it very easy for her to avoid her baby coming into contact with others and so protected her baby from infection.

 The baby is facing in towards mother’s chest in a newborn sling.
-This prevents an admirer asking for a cuddle, touching baby and even talking over baby’s face.
+This prevents an admirer from asking for a cuddle, touching the baby and even talking over baby’s face.
 When someone coughs, sneezes or talks they can release germs into the air that can infect anyone, including a baby, within one metre.

 So often I have seen the opposite where a newborn baby is in a pram with everyone wanting a close look and a cuddle.
 So often it is asked: “Can I have a cuddle?”
 So often the newborn baby is handed from one admirer to another for a cuddle and without people thinking that they may be the bearer of germs that can harm the precious newborn baby.
 The new mother doesn’t want to seem to be rude by saying “no” especially if her baby is awake.
-Sometimes a new mum is not concerned by this common behaviour and oblivious to the risk it has to her baby.
+Sometimes a new mum is not concerned with this common behaviour and oblivious to the risk it has to her baby.

 Many mums cover the pram with a pram cover that helps prevent others from getting too close and also protects her baby from the sun.
 But admirers will want to pull the cover back to see the baby and if the baby is awake ask to lift the baby out for a cuddle.
 Also with the baby in a pram the admirers typically say compliments and talk to the baby while directly facing the baby.
 This close proximity to the baby’s face increases the risk of the baby being infected by air-born germs spread by the admirer.